Healthy Grocery List for Liver Lovers

 Poultry – turkey, chicken, duck, etc - preferably free range and don't forget to remove most of the skin.

-Eggs – preferably free range.
+Eggs - preferably organic or free range.

 Seafood such as oily fish (tuna, salmon, sardines, mackerel), fresh fish fillets, shellfish.
 Canned seafood is healthy.
 Avoid eating seafood raw, smoked or deep-fried.